-Julio Orellana is a social-science scholar whose primary areas of research are Latino Studies, Central American Studies, Migration Studies, and Comparative Ethnic Studies.
-He collaborates with local and transnational Guatemalan grassroots organizations.
-Julio’s research examines international migration from Guatemala and migrant politics in Southern California.
-His book manuscript, Maya and Ladino Guatemalan Labor Migrants and Civil Societies within Southern California’s Political Economy, examines the rise of indigenous and non-indigenous (ladino/mestizo) Guatemalan migrants in Southern California and the social conditions that have given rise to their civic associations.
+Julio Orellana is Visiting Assistant Professor of American Studies at Scripps College.
+He was a 2023-2025 University of California President’s Postdoctoral Fellow at the University of California, Santa Barbara.
+Dr. Orellana is an interdisciplinary social-science scholar whose primary areas of research are Latino Studies, Latin American Studies, Central American Studies, Migration Studies, and Comparative Race and Ethnic Studies.
+Dr. Julio Orellana’s research examines the political economy of forced international migration from Guatemala and migrant politics in the Greater Los Angeles region.
+His book in progress, The Normalization of Forced Guatemalan Migration: Race and Labor Under Contemporary Capitalism, examines the rise of indigenous (Maya) and non-indigenous (ladino/mestizo) Guatemalan migrants in Southern California and the social conditions that have generated their civil society organizations.
+He collaborates with local and transnational Guatemalan grassroots associations.
 His recent publication, Racialized Guatemalan Migrant Labor and Grassroots Civil Societies in the Greater Los Angeles Region, was published in the Journal of Race, Ethnicity, and Politics (JREP) with Cambridge University Press.
+Dr. Orellana’s work has also appeared in the London School of Economics and Political Science’s USAPP website.

 Julio is the proud son of Guatemalan migrants.
 His familial roots are found in Guatemala City and Chiquimula.
 He was born and raised in a working-class neighborhood in Mid City Los Angeles and attended public schools from elementary through his doctoral studies.
 He is a first-generation college student, a product of the California State University’s Educational Opportunity Program (EOP), and a Sally-Casanova Predoctoral Scholar.